 Tip 3: Use Real-World Examples

 Relating integer operations to real-world scenarios can make the concepts more relatable and easier to understand.
-For example, think about temperature changes.
+Now, for example, think about temperature changes.
 If the temperature is 5 degrees Celsius and drops by 8 degrees, the new temperature is 5 - 8 = -3 degrees Celsius.
 Or consider money.
 If you have $20 and spend $30, you are now $10 in debt, which can be represented as -$10.

 Imagine you are tracking the altitude of a drone.
 It starts at 100 feet above ground (+100).
 It descends 30 feet (-30), then ascends 50 feet (+50).
-What is its final altitude?
+Consider this: what is its final altitude?
 The calculation is +100 - 30 + 50.
-Combining these operations sequentially, 100 - 30 = 70, and then 70 + 50 = 120.
-The drone's final altitude is 120 feet above ground.
+Because of that, combining these operations sequentially, 100 - 30 = 70, and then 70 + 50 = 120.
+The drone's final altitude is 120 feet above ground That's the part that actually makes a difference..

 Tip 4: Practice Regularly